Mendix Event Broker

 Spaces are created and assigned based on the app environment name and allow isolation of your business events.
 The default behavior can be changed if needed.
 Contact Mendix Support if you would like to change the space of a specific app environment.

-See Enabling the Mendix Event Broker Service, above, for more information.
+See the Enabling the Mendix Event Broker Service section above for more information.

 Topics and Channels